caseyg/awesome/TOPICS.md

 *   [RD17/ambar](https://github.com/RD17/ambar) - :mag: Ambar: Document Search Engine

 *   [the-paperless-project/paperless](https://github.com/the-paperless-project/paperless) - Scan, index, and archive all of your paper documents

+*   [javve/list.js](https://github.com/javve/list.js) - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+Built to be invisible and work on existing HTML.

 ## search-engine